Dehaeuser/DeepRL/README.md

 Solving the OpenAI gym environment [LunarLanderContinuous-v2](https://gym.openai.com/envs/LunarLanderContinuous-v2/) using a Policy Gradient Algorithm.
 Implemented in two ways: 1.
 Actor only model, 2.
 Advantage Actor-Critic model

 ## Final Project
-Reimplementing a Language Emergence Agent as published in [Ossenkopf (2020)](https://openreview.net/forum?id=Hke1gySFvB).
+The folder contains all files needed for our reimplementation of Language Emergence in Multi-Agent Systems as published in [Ossenkopf (2020)](https://openreview.net/forum?id=Hke1gySFvB).